WASHINGTON — The gun on the F-35 joint strike fighter remains on schedule to go operational in 2017, the Pentagon said Wednesday.

 The gun in question is a 25mm system known as the GAU-22, developed by General Dynamics.
 It is internal on the F-35A model and carried in an external pod of the F-35B and F-35C designs.
 GAU-22 testing for all three models is scheduled to start this year.

-Since 2005, DellaVedova said, the GAU-22 was planned to go operational with the block 3F software.
+Since 2005, DellaVedova said, the GAU-22 was planned to go on going operational with the block 3F software.
 That software is scheduled to go online in 2017, with low-rate initial production lot 9.

 "Delivering the gun capability in 3F software is well known to the military services, International Partners and our foreign military sales (FMS) customers," DellaVedova said.
 "That has always been the stated requirement and plan and it hasn't varied since the technical baseline review in 2010."

-DellaVedova did acknowledge a "minor low-level issue" with the gun's software, but said that issue was identified as part of testing and would be resolved by spring of 2015, without affecting the timetable for the gun's fielding.
+DellaVedova did acknowledge a "minor low-level issue" with the gun's software, but said that issue was identified as part of testing and would be resolved by sSpring of 2015, without affecting an impact on the timetable for the gun's fielding.